wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Abstract Mathematical Spaces/Abstract Mathematical Spaces.md

 - **Output Type Extension**:
     - The output type (codomain) of the scalar function $f$ is extended from $\mathbb{R}$ to $\mathbb{R}^n$ in the vector function $\mathbf{F}$.
 Each component of the output vector is the result of applying $f$ to the corresponding component of the input vector.
     - This extension allows $\mathbf{F}$ to produce more complex outputs, enabling it to operate in higher-dimensional spaces.

-### Summary

-- **Inheritance**: Composite spaces enable the preservation of input types and properties from base-level functions.
-The input domain and fundamental characteristics of the base-level function are retained in the higher-level function.
-- **Extension**: Composite spaces facilitate the extension of output types, allowing functions to produce more complex and higher-dimensional outputs.
-This extends the applicability and functionality of the base-level function to more sophisticated contexts.

-By understanding the role of composite spaces in inheritance and extension, you can see how they provide a framework for building more complex functions while preserving the essential properties and extending the capabilities of simpler, base-level functions.

 - - -
 ## Generation of Composite Space: The Sequential Generation of the Field of Real Numbers and the Vector Space